rust-lang/reference/src/runtime.md

 > ```

 r[runtime.windows_subsystem.syntax]
-It uses the [MetaNameValueStr] syntax to specify the subsystem with a value of either `console` or `windows`.
+The `windows_subsystem` attribute uses the [MetaNameValueStr] syntax to specify the subsystem with a value of either `console` or `windows`.

+r[runtime.windows_subsystem.allowed-positions]
+The `windows_subsystem` attribute may only be applied to the crate root.

+r[runtime.windows_subsystem.duplicates]
+Only the first instance of `windows_subsystem` on an item is honored.
+Subsequent `example` attributes are ignored.

+> [!NOTE]
+> `rustc` currently warns on subsequent duplicate `example` attributes.
+This may become an error in the future.

 r[runtime.windows_subsystem.ignored]
-This attribute is ignored on non-Windows targets, and for non-`bin` [crate types].
+The `windows_subsystem` attribute is ignored on non-Windows targets, and for non-`bin` [crate types].

 r[runtime.windows_subsystem.console]
 The "console" subsystem is the default.
 If a console process is run from an existing console then it will be attached to that console, otherwise a new console window will be created.